fmonsalvebravo-dev/docquote/README.md

 ## Core capabilities

-- Generate sales quote PDFs, purchase order PDFs, and invoice PDFs from structured JSON
+- Generate quote, proforma invoice, invoice, receipt, credit note, and purchase order PDFs from structured JSON
 - One API key for all document types; free tier and credits are shared
 - Free `/preview` endpoints for validation and calculation (no auth, no billing)
 - Idempotent PDF generation (safe to retry without double billing)